Illumina/strelka/src/markdown/starlingUserGuide.md

 levels and take other RNA-specific filtration and intron handling steps.

-### Detected variant classes

-Manta is able to detect all variation classes which can be explained as novel DNA adjacencies in the genome.
-Simple insertion/deletion events can be detected down to a configurable minimum size cutoff (defaulting to 8).
-All DNA adjacencies are classified into the following categories based on the breakend
-pattern:

-* Deletions
-* Insertions
-    * Fully-assembled insertions
-    * Partially-assembled 'inferred' insertions
-* Inversions
-* Tandem Duplications
-* Interchromosomal Translocations

-### Known Limitations

-Manta should not be able to detect the following variant types:

-* Dispersed duplications
-* Most expansion/contraction variants of a reference tandem repeat
-* Small inversions
-    * The limiting size is not tested, but in theory detection falls off below ~200bases.
-So-called micro-inversions might be detected indirectly as combined insertion/deletion variants.
-* Fully-assembled large insertions
-    * The maximum fully-assembled insertions size should correspond to approximately twice the read-pair fragment size, but note that power to fully assemble the insertion should fall off to impractical levels before this size
-    * Note that manta does detect and report very large insertions when the breakend signature of such an event is found, even though the inserted sequence cannot be fully assembled.

-More general repeat-based limitations exist for all variant types:

-* Power to assemble variants to breakend resolution falls to zero as breakend repeat length approaches the read size.
-* Power to detect any breakend falls to (nearly) zero as the breakend repeat length approaches the fragment size.

-Note that while manta classifies novel DNA-adjacencies, it does not infer the higher level constructs implied by the classification.
-For instance, a variant marked as a deletion by manta indicates an intrachromosomal translocation with a deletion-like breakend pattern, however there is no test of depth, b-allele frequency or intersecting adjacencies to directly infer the SV type.

 ## Input requirements

-The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay with an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment insert inward.
+The sequencing reads provided as input to starling are expected to be from a paired-end sequencing assay with an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment insert inward.

-Manta can tolerate non-paired reads in the input, so long as sufficient paired-end reads exist to estimate the paired fragment size distribution.
-Non-paired reads will still be used in discovery, assembly and split-read scoring if their alignment (or SA tag split alignments) support a large indel or SV, or mismatch/clipping suggests a possible breakend location.
+Starling can tolerate non-paired reads in the input, but these will be ignored for during variant calling by default.

-Manta requires input sequencing reads to be mapped by an external tool and provided as input in BAM format.
+Starling requires input sequencing reads to be mapped by an external tool and provided as input in BAM format.

-At configuration time, at least one bam file must be provided for the normal sample.
-A matched tumor sample can optionally be provided as well.
-If multiple bams are provided for the normal or tumor sample, these are merged and treated as a single normal or tumor sample.
+At configuration time, a bam file must be provided for the query sample.

 The following limitations exist on the input BAMs provided to Manta: